ustudio/Blueque/README.md

 ## Data Storage ##

 Currently, the backend structure is Redis.
-Keys should probably be prefixed with a namespace, i.e. named "bluequeue_foo", so that other systems can use the Redis DB for other things.
+Keys are prefixed with a namespace, i.e. named "bluequeue_foo", so that other systems can use the Redis DB for other things.

 ### Task Queue ###